Jawadr92/reproducible-research-project1/PA1_template.md

     abline(v=median(total_day$total_steps),lty=3, lwd=2, col="black")
     legend(legend="median","topright",lty=3,lwd=2,bty = "n")

-###Please find the image for the histogram in the image folder
+###Please find the image for the histogram in the Master section

 3.Calculate and report the mean and median of the total number of steps taken per day